KaseyMK/bricks_wysiwyg/README.md

 ### With a Fresh Database

-If you don't use the sample database, enable the following modules one at a time:
+If you don't use the sample database, you may need to disable the following modules and then re-enable them one at a time:

 * `modifiers_bg_color`
 * `modifiers_bg_image_text`